 If you are willing to use Nx Cloud, you can get many features that are not available on other monorepo tools, but as already discussed, that does come with a cost.

 Turborepo offers many features that are comparable with Lerna’s, but it is a bit more limited, likely because of how much newer it is.
 The most interesting feature is how its remote caching works.
-Turborepo offers free integration with Vercel’s servers, and better yet, if you are worried about putting your code on servers you do not control or otherwise want your own caching server, Vercel supports you building your own remote caching server, and there are open source implementations of it already.
+Turborepo offers free integration with Vercel’s servers, and better yet, if you are worried about putting your code on servers you do not control or otherwise want your own caching server, Vercel supports you building your own remote caching server, and there are open source implementations of the caching server already.
 Turborepo doesn’t support distributed task execution, but remote caches are still helpful.

 approvedPackagePolicy, which makes it easier for people to review packages added by forcing them to be added to a central configuration file.
 Rush also supports plugins, which allow you to share configuration across projects and extend Rush’s functionality.

 Rush has a large variety of features for large teams and large monorepos, and Lerna and Turborepo cannot replicate many of them.

 Rush pulls ahead in this comparison due to the large variety of unique features it has.
 After that, Lerna is a bit ahead of Turborepo, but I expect Turborepo to catch up in features soon.
 However, Turborepo still should be commended for the simplest remote caching setup.